loopbackio/loopback.io/pages/en/lb2/Connecting-models-to-data-sources.md

     When prompted for the data source to attach to, select the one you just created.

-{% include note.html content="
-The model generator lists the [memory connector](Memory-connector.html), \"no data source,\" and data sources listed in [`datasources.json`](datasources.json.html).
+{% include note.html content="The model generator lists the [memory connector](Memory-connector.html), \"no data source,\" and data sources listed in [`datasources.json`](datasources.json.html).
 That's why you created the data source first in step 1.
 " %}

 You can also create models from an existing database; see [Creating models](Creating-models.html) for more information.

 ## Connectors

-{% include note.html content="
+{% include note.html content="In addition to the connectors below that IBM/StrongLoop supports,
-In addition to the connectors below that IBM/StrongLoop supports, [community connectors](Community-connectors.html) developed and maintained by the LoopBack community enable you to connect to CouchDB, Neo4j, Elasticsearch, and many others.
+[community connectors](Community-connectors.html) developed and maintained by the LoopBack community enable you to connect to CouchDB, Neo4j, Elasticsearch, and many others.
 See [Community connectors](Community-connectors.html) for more information.
 " %}